Data-free Defense of Black Box Models Against Adversarial Attacks: Experiments

 \section{Experiments}

 In this section, we validate the effectiveness of our proposed method (DBMA) and perform ablations to show the importance of individual components.
 We use the benchmark classification datasets i.e. CIFAR-$10$~\cite{Krizhevsky2009LearningML} and SVHN~\cite{SVHN}, on which we evaluate the clean and the adversarial accuracy against three different adversarial attacks (i.e., BIM~\cite{kurakin2018adversarial}, ~PGD\cite{madry2017towards} and Auto Attack~\cite{croce2020reliable}).
-Throughout all the experiments, we use Alexnet~\cite{Alexnet} as black box $B_{m}$ (results on a larger black-box model are in Sec.
-VI in supplementary) and Resnet-$18$~\cite{he2016deep} as the defender’s surrogate model $S_{m}^d$, which the defender uses to train the regenerator network $R_n$ as explained in Sec.~\ref{sec:proposed}.
+Unless it is mentioned, we use Alexnet~\cite{Alexnet} as black box $B_{m}$ (results on a larger black-box model are in Sec. {{8}} in supplementary) and Resnet-$18$~\cite{he2016deep} as the defender’s surrogate model $S_{m}^d$, which the defender uses to train the regenerator network $R_n$ as explained in Sec.~\ref{sec:proposed}.
 In the black-box setting, attackers also do not have access to the black-box model’s weights, thus restricting the generation of adversarial samples.
 So similar to the defender, we leverage the model stealing techniques to get a new surrogate model $S_m^a$, which the attacker uses for generating the adversarial samples.

-We perform experiments with two different architectures for $S_m^a$: Alexnet-half and Alexnet, which are similar to the black-box model (Alexnet), making it tough for the defender.
-Ablation for different combination of $S_m^d$ and $S_{m}^a$ are in Sec.
-V in supplementary.
-The attacker uses the same model stealing technique~\cite{barbalau2020black} as used by defender.
-We use the Daubechies wavelet for both $DWT$ and $IDWT$ operations.
-Refer to supplementary (Sec.
-I) for experimental results on other wavelets.
-The decomposition level is fixed at $2$ for all the experiments and ablations.
-The value of $k^{max}$ is taken as $50$.
-We assign equal weights to all the losses with weight as $1$ (i.e. $\lambda_1 = \lambda_2 = \lambda_3=1$) in eq.~\ref{eq:total_loss}.
+While evaluating against different attacks, we assume the attacker has access to defense components, i.e., the attacker uses model stealing methods to steal the functionality of the defense components along with the victim model.